dianalam/dianalam.github.io/_posts/2016-02-16-smart-cities.md

 ---
 layout: post
-title: Big Data, Machine Learning, and Smart Cities
+title: Big Data and Smart Cities
 excerpt: By 2050, 75 percent of the world's population will live in cities.
 How can data and technology optimize city services and improve quality of life?
 ---